Jonas Lau Markussen

 Composition

-• Clear, almost-geometric composition as well as repetition of basic compositional lines.
+• Clear, almost geometric composition as well as repetition of basic compositional lines.

 • Triskellion or swastika compositions of 3-fold and 4-fold rotational-symmetrical animal heads (D).

-• Main compositional lines follow diagonals (A, B, C).
+• Main compositional lines follow diagonals (B, C).

 • Chains of overlapping S-shaped animals (C).